BENEFITS you deserve!

 - Pressure Sores / Bedsores: Bedridden patients need to be moved every couple of hours.
 When an elderly person has multiple bedsores that are not getting better, it could be a sign of neglect.

 - Weight Loss: Nursing care facilities are supposed to provide adequate nutrition to residents.
 When a patient is suffering from weight loss and malnutrition, it could be a sign of serious neglect.

 - Lack of Hygiene: When a resident’s room or clothes are dirty, it may mean the patient is being neglected.

 - Bloody Clothes and Bleeding: Sexual abuse is a rare but traumatic reality for some nursing home residents.

 - Slip and Fall Incidents: Falling is a common problem for many seniors, but care facilities should provide adequate walking assistance, rails, and ramps.

 - Chemical restraint: Nursing homes tend to excessively drug patients, especially those suffering some dementia.
 Chemical restraint is a way for nursing facilities to subdue dementia patients who may become hostile or aggressive with staff.
 However, these drugs have the potential to harm patients as they have significant side effects.

 If you suspect abuse or neglect, you should file a report with nursing home administrators right away.
 You can also file a report with the state's ombudsman.
-If you fail to get any type of response from nursing home administrators or your state's ombudsman, please seek the counsel of an experienced Miami nursing home abuse lawyer at the law offices of Ruth E. Johnson.
-We have the knowledge, skill and a successful track record of obtaining fair compensation for victims of nursing home abuse in Florida.
-Call us today to schedule your free, comprehensive and completely confidential consultation.
+If you fail to get any type of response from nursing home administrators or your state's ombudsman, please seek the counsel of an experienced Miami nursing home abuse lawyer at the Law Office of Ruth E. Johnson.
+We have the knowledge, skill, and a successful track record of obtaining fair compensation for victims of nursing home abuse in Florida.
+Contact us today to schedule your free, comprehensive, and completely confidential consultation.